Belami02/Belami02/README.md

 # About Me
-Hi, I am Bel Ami.
+ Welcome!
+I'm Bel Ami, a Computer Science student at CMU.
-- Computer Science student at CMU
+- Enthusiastic about mathematics, technology, and innovation.
-- Interested in mathematics, technology, and innovation
+- Currently exploring machine learning, quantitative trading and full-stack development.
-- Exploring machine learning and full-stack development Thanks for visiting my profile!
+Thanks for stopping by!